 21. DBS CERTIFICATION

-21.1 Any person/organisation engaged by AHLU to work with children will be subject to all reasonable vetting procedures and Criminal Records Checks.
+21.1 Any person/organisation engaged by AHLU to work with children will be subject to all

 21.2 Under no circumstances shall a person in respect of whom no checks have been obtained will be left unsupervised or allowed to work in a regulated activity.

 21.3 Volunteers or staff who on an unsupervised basis teach or look after children regularly or provide personal care on a one-off basis in our school are deemed to be involved in a regulated activity.
 We will obtain an enhanced DBS certificate (which will include barred list information) for all persons who are new to working in a regulated activity.
 Existing staff and volunteers in a regulated activity do not have to be re-checked if they already have a portable DBS check (which includes barred list information).
 However, we may repeat a DBS check (which will include barred list information) on any such person should we have any concerns.
 EPQ mentors are volunteers who are deemed to have unregulated contact which happens in form of online meetings.
-For this reason, EPQ mentors don’t need DBS checks.
-However, they must follow strictly the Online Delivery Guidance as set out in section 23.6.
+For this reason,

-21.4 The law has removed supervised volunteers from regulated activity.
-There is no legal requirement to obtain a DBS certificate for volunteers who are not in a regulated activity and who are supervised regularly and on an on-going day to day basis by a person who is in a regulated activity, but an enhanced DBS check without a barred list check may be requested following a risk assessment.
+requirement to obtain a DBS certificate for volunteers who are not in a regulated activity and who are supervised regularly and on an on-going day to day basis by a person who is in a regulated activity, but an enhanced DBS check without a barred list check may be requested following a risk assessment.

 22. STAFF AND VOLUNTEER CONDUCT

 22.1 All staff and volunteers are expected to safeguard children’s wellbeing at all times of their engagement by AHLU, and children will be treated with respect and dignity at all times.
 Whilst it would be unrealistic and undesirable to preclude all physical contact between adults and children, staff are expected to exercise caution and avoid placing themselves in a position where their actions might be open to criticism or misinterpretation.
-Where incidents occur which might otherwise be misconstrued, or in the exceptional circumstances where it becomes necessary to physically restrain a student for their own protection or
+Where incidents occur which might otherwise be misconstrued, or in the exceptional circumstances where it becomes necessary to physically restrain a student for their own protection orothers’ safety, this will be appropriately recorded and reported to the DSL.

 22.2 For their own safety and protection, staff should exercise caution in situations where they are alone with students.
 Other than in formal teaching situations; the door to the room in which the 1:1 coaching, counselling or meeting is taking place should be left open.
 Where this is not practicable because of the need for confidentiality, another member of staff will be asked to maintain a presence nearby and a record will be kept of the circumstances of the meeting.

-22.3 he staff should also be alert to the possible risks that might arise from social contact with students outside of the school.
+22.3 The staff should also be alert to the possible risks that might arise from social contact with students outside of the school.
 Home visits to students or private tuition of students, telephone calls by students to the homes of staff members should only occur in exceptional circumstances and with the prior knowledge and approval of the DSL.
 Any unplanned contact of this nature or suspected infatuations or “crushes” will be reported to the DSL.

-22.4.
-Conduct towards recent AHLU alumni and alumnae: AHLU alumni and alumnae are regularly involved in events showcasing the educational work of the charity.
-AHLU defines as “recent” any former student who completed the AHLU course a year or less prior to their re-engagement for an AHLU event.
-These events offer an opportunity for networking and socialising between AHLU graduates, AHLU staff, volunteers and guests.
-It is important that an informal setting or the availability of alcohol does not lead to misjudgements by staff or volunteers regarding their relationship to recent graduates.
-In order that staff or volunteers do not place themselves or recent AHLU graduates at risk of harm or of allegations of harm, they must conduct themselves mindful of their position of trust, avoiding any sense of inappropriate informality or friendship, thus reducing the risk of a perception that anything in breach of the Code of Conduct may have had its origins in the period when the recent alumnus/alumna was still an AHLU student.
+of the Code of Conduct may have had its origins in the period when the recent alumnus/alumna was still an AHLU student.
 The potential perception of ‘grooming’ (the abuse of a position of power or trust by a member of staff or volunteer while an alumnus/alumna was still an AHLU student) is a serious professional allegation that all staff and volunteers must be mindful of and do all that they can to prevent.
 A recent graduate, becoming involved in an intimate situation or relationship with a member of staff or volunteer would be regarded by AHLU as a serious breach of its Safeguarding Code of Conduct and would trigger a report to the LADO for the staff concerned, in addition to a disciplinary investigation into the conduct of the employee or volunteer.
 Thus, AHLU staff or volunteers cannot begin a relationship with any recent graduate.
 Beginning a relationship refers also to any intimate behaviour, for example kissing or holding hands.
 Any breach of this guidance will be regarded as a serious disciplinary offence leading to disciplinary action up to and including dismissal

 23. ONLINE DELIVERY